Thoregon/thoregon.karte/doc/spec.md

 Naming and directory for Thoregon.
 The stellar map shows everything that is visible in the universe.

-Provides a browser for the universe
+Provides a browser for the universe.

+## Nameservice
+Private name directories with a owner (or more) invite others to use the directory (read/write)

+Metanameservice combining all used name services search order multiple results, select by user

 ## Handles
 Unique names for arbitrary objects.
 A 'name' is always comprised of a namespace and a name.